IgorSasovets/protractor-firefox-support/README.md

-This is implementation of drag and drop function that can be used in e2e tests for Firefox browser (written using Protractor framework).
+This is implementation of drag and drop function that can be used in e2e tests (written using Protractor framework) for Firefox browser.